Frequently Asked Questions

 We’re closed on Mondays and national holidays.

-- We’re not accepting a group of visitors larger than 6 people.
+- For a group of visitors larger than 6 people, you must reserve your ticket from our Ticket Reservation website at least D-1 from your visit time.
 Children and babies are counted in the limit.

 - Our visiting quota is 50 visitors at a time.
 So, if we have reached this quota, we’d have to ask you to wait until the other visitors end their visit.

-- Visitors will be asked to wear a mask, wash their hands, be temperature-checked and fill a screening form before entry.
+- Visitors are suggested to wear a mask, wash their hands, and be temperature-checked.

 Obviously, because our employees need holidays, too.
 Also the place and the installations need routine maintenance.